openHPI/TeachingTeamGuidelines/docs/courseadministration/peerassessmentmanagement/additionalattempts.md

-# Course Structure & Content | Peer Assessment Additional Attempts
+# Peer Assessment Additional Attempts

 Teaching staff can grant participants an additional attempt by following the illustrations mentioned below: